 From State Highway 13, take the Acacia Blvd. exit west to Pilot Knob Road.
 Turn right.
 Park along the street.

 Oȟéyawahe/Pilot Knob can be visited every day during daylight hours.

 There are interpretive signs and trails; there are no other facilities.

 The new version of the Oȟéyawahe/ Pilot Knob pocket guide is available in pdf form.
 Click on the above image to open it in your browser or download it,

 Monthly Archives: September 2017

 On March 14, 2017, Pilot Knob was listed on the National Register of Historic Places, the official federal registry of historically significant sites worthy of preservation.
-For centuries, Oheyawahi/Pilot Knob has been a sacred indigenous burial ground and gathering place, earning … Continue reading
+For centuries, Oheyawahi/Pilot Knob has been a sacred indigenous burial ground and gathering place, … Continue reading